 - Participants who have multicentric (the presence of two of more tumor foci within different quadrants of the same breast) and/or multifocal (the presence of two or more tumor foci within a single quadrant of the breast) breast cancer are also eligible if all examined tumors meet pathologic criteria for ER positivity and HER2 negativity

-- Participants must have undergone definitive surgery of the primary breast tumor(s).
+- Participants must have undergone definitive surgery of their primary breast tumor(s) and axillary lymph nodes (axillary lymph node dissection [ALND] and/or sentinel lymph node biopsy [SLNB])

 - Participants who received or will be receiving adjuvant chemotherapy must have completed adjuvant chemotherapy prior to randomization.
 Participants may also have received neoadjuvant chemotherapy.
 A washout period of at least 21 days is required between last adjuvant chemotherapy dose and randomization.